 Bike one way to work

 Consider biking only one way to work.
 For instance, you might be able ride your bike to work in the morning, leave your bike in a secure place, and then take the train or bus home in the evening.
 The next day, do the opposite and retrieve your bike for the ride home.

 Lighten the load

 Biking with a heavy backpack, messenger bag, or other weight can really intensify the workout.
 Consider leaving your personal items in your desk or locker at work.
 If possible, leave books and files at the office.
 Consider stocking up on easy-to-prepare food and snacks to leave at your place of work.
 Then you can ride with only your water bottle and mobile phone weighing you down.

 Make yourself comfortable

 Choose gear and equipment that are comfortable for you to wear.
-Invest in clothing that is appropriate for both the workplace and your bike ride, or be prepared to change clothes when you get to work.
+Invest in clothing that is appropriate for both the workplace and your bike ride.
+If you aren’t equipped to carry your suit on your bike, be prepared to change clothes when you get to work.

 Check the weather and be prepared with any gear you might need to make your commute pleasant.

 Your health and safety are the most important things to consider when deciding whether to commute by bike.
 Exercise recommendations vary depending on a person’s physical health, ability and age, so it is important to consult with your physician about your specific needs and abilities.

 It’s also vital to have proper gear for your ride.
 A good helmet is a must.
 If you are going to be riding in the dark, make sure your bike is equipped with reflective gear and lights.